The Stone Age in and around Coventry.

 The previous picture failed to make it clear that it was taken from the top of another ridge.
 The above picture should put things right.
 X marks the spot where the previous picture was taken from, and where archaeologists are believed to have been digging.

-The green coloured line marks the path of the Pickford brook as it makes its way to join the River Sherbourne.
+The green coloured line marks the path of the Pickford brook as it makes its way through the field to join the River Sherbourne.

 Although it's doubtful if I shall ever see him again, grateful thanks are extended to the lorry driver who allowed me to climb into his cab to get this picture.